 The Hall houses the tablets with the names of the fallen in the World Wars, and every year on Remembrance Day a service is held there.

-Two spacious rooms with separate meeting room
+Two spacious rooms

 Central heating and double glazed